Congo rebels push on after repelling counter-attack

 The crisis has raised tensions between Congo and Rwanda, which Kinshasa, backed by U.N. experts, accuses of secretly supporting the rebels.

 Kigali has a history of meddling in Congo's conflicts but Rwandan President Paul Kagame has repeatedly denied involvement, accusing Congo and world powers of seeking a scapegoat for their failures.
-"It doesn't matter how many times you repeat lies about us, it doesn't make it the truth ... we will not accept it," the Rwandan presidency said on its official Twitter account.
+"It doesn't matter how many times you repeat lies about us, it doesn't make it the truth...we will not accept it," the Rwandan presidency posted on its official Twitter account.

-In Goma, capital of North Kivu province, M23 fighters showed journalists on Friday an arms cache they said the army abandoned when it fled the town.
+In Goma, capital of North Kivu province, M23 fighters showed journalists on Friday an arms cache they said the army abandoned near the port when it fled the town.
 Weapons on display included multiple rocket launchers, artillery canons, hundreds of mortars, anti personnel mines, and stacks of ammunition.

 "Kabila is gone, With this, Kabila leaves.
 We'll take this to the front.
-If he doesn't negotiate, we continue," said Colonel Seraphin Mirindi, a senior rebel officer.
+If he doesn't negotiate, we continue," said Colonel Seraphim Mirindi, a senior rebel officer.

+Rebels and Theophile Kaboyi, the head of the Catholic church in North Kivu, said the rebels had not yet reached Minova by late afternoon.

 Previous uprisings in Democratic Republic of Congo, among them one led by Kabila's father, have been launched from the area, where a mix of colonial-era borders, mineral deposits and ethnic rivalries has caused millions of deaths during nearly two decades of turmoil dating from the 1994 genocide in Rwanda.